gaskinwang/SeeTurgor/README.md

 performs turgor prediction at any tangent plane of a plant meristem by utilizing an [FCN] based model to segment cell walls, cooperating with genetic algorithm to generate an optimal cell wall patterned graph solution that satisfies the problem's
-statement: the data set extracted from the graph is at highest similar with experimental measurements.
+statement: the data set extracted from the graph is at maximum similarity with experimental measurements.
 Then, abstract the layer-based turgor characters with breadth-first search algorithm, followed by 3-D modeling.